-In order to prove Theorem \ref{theorem:characterization-dominated-splitting}, we use the following characterization of thermostats with transversal Green bundles.
-Interestingly, even in the well-studied geodesic case, it provides a new partial converse to \cite{anosov67}: even though the Anosov property does not imply negative Gaussian curvature, it does tell us that the thermostat curvature in an appropriate gauge is negative everywhere.
+To prove Theorem \ref{theorem:characterization-dominated-splitting}, we use the following characterization of thermostats with transverse Green bundles.
+Interestingly, even in the well-studied geodesic case, it provides a new partial converse to \cite{anosov67}: although the Anosov property does not imply negative Gaussian curvature \cite{donnay03, donnay18}, it does tell us that the thermostat curvature with respect to an appropriate gauge is negative everywhere.

-\begin{theorem} If a thermostat $(M,g,\lambda)$ without conjugate points has transversal Green bundles, there is a continuous $p : SM \to \R$, differentiable along the flow, with $\kappa_p < 0$. \end{theorem}
+\begin{theorem} If a thermostat $(M,g,\lambda)$ without conjugate points has transverse Green bundles, there is a continuous function $p : SM \to \R$ smooth along the flow with $\kappa_p < 0$. \end{theorem}

-Finally, we explore the other extreme; namely, when the Green bundles collapse to a line everywhere instead of being transversal.
-For geodesic flows without conjugate points, a conjecture of Freire and Ma\~{n}\'{e} can be rephrased as stating that the Green bundles collapse if and only if the metric is flat \cite{freire1982entropy}.
-Note that the Green bundles collapsing implies that the fundamental group grows subexponentially, and thus, if $M$ is a surface, we have that it must be a sphere or a torus.
-The conjecture for surfaces then follows by \cite{hopf1948}.
+Finally, we explore the other extreme; namely, when the Green bundles collapse to a line everywhere instead of being transverse.
+For geodesic flows without conjugate points, a conjecture of Freire and Mañé can be rephrased as stating that the Green bundles collapse if and only if the metric is flat \cite{freire82}.
+Note that, in the geodesic case, the Green bundles collapsing implies that the fundamental group grows sub-exponentially.
+However then, if $M$ is a surface, it must be the $2$-sphere or the $2$-torus.
+The conjecture for surfaces then follows by \cite{hopf48}.

 A natural question is whether this extends to the thermostat setting with the thermostat curvature in place of the Gaussian curvature.
 As we will see in Proposition \ref{propn:example}, this is not the case.
-In spite of this, there is still a connection between the Green bundles collapsing to a line, the thermostat curvature $\mathbb{K}$, and a quantity which we refer to as the \emph{damped thermostat curvature}
+In spite of this, there is still a connection between the Green bundles collapsing to a line, the thermostat curvature $\mathbb{K}$, and a quantity which we refer to as the \emph{damped thermostat curvature},

-Note that $\tilde{\kappa}$ is simply $\kappa_p$ with the particular choice of $p=V(\lambda)/2$.
+Note that $\tilde{\kappa}$ is simply $\kappa_p$ with the particular choice of $p=V\lambda/2$.

 \begin{theorem} Let $(M, g, \lambda)$ be a thermostat. \begin{enumerate} \item[(a)] If $\mathbb{K} = 0$, then the flow has no conjugate points and $G^*_s=G^*_u = \R(\psi_\lambda - V(\lambda) \beta)$ $\mu$-almost everywhere.
-Moreover, if $V(\lambda)=0$, then $G^*_s=G^*_u = \R\psi_\lambda$ everywhere.
+Moreover, if $V\lambda=0$, then $G^*_s=G^*_u = \R\psi_\lambda$ everywhere.

-\item[(b)] If $\tilde{\kappa} \leq 0$, then for any invariant Borel measure $\nu$ on $SM$ we have $\tilde{\kappa}= 0$ $\nu$-almost everywhere if and only if $ G^*_s=G^*_u$ $\nu$-almost everywhere.
+\item[(b)] If $\tilde{\kappa} \leq 0$, then, for any invariant Borel measure $\nu$ on $SM$, we have $\tilde{\kappa}= 0$ $\nu$-almost everywhere if and only if $ G^*_s=G^*_u$ $\nu$-almost everywhere.

 \end{enumerate}

 \end{theorem}